masasys/MacTF1.4GPU/ReadMe.md

 ```

 Copy the file as follows from Terminal.
-It is assumed that it is downloaded to the "download" folder.
+It is assumed that it is downloaded to the "Downloads" folder.

 ```
 sudo cp ~/Downloads/cuda/include/cudnn.h /usr/local/cuda/include/